mitselek/touch-tone/docs/audio-codec-chip-selection.md

 # Audio Codec Chip Selection for ESP32-Based Custom Phone with 4G Connectivity

+## Executive Summary

+This report evaluates audio codec options for a custom phone project integrating an ESP32 microcontroller with a 4G module (SIM7670G or A7670).
+The audio codec serves as the critical interface between analog audio signals and digital processing, with selection criteria including compatibility with both the ESP32 and 4G modules, voice quality, power consumption, and integration ease.

+Analysis of digital audio interfaces reveals that the ESP32 supports I2S, while the 4G modules likely use PCM as their primary audio interface.
+Several codec options were evaluated in detail, including the ES8388, SGTL5000, WM8960, TLV320AIC3263, and CMX655D, with performance metrics like signal-to-noise ratio, power consumption, and available features compared.

+The report recommends different codecs based on specific priorities: the ES8388 offers the best overall balance with proven ESP32 compatibility; the SGTL5000 or CMX655D are optimal for maximizing battery life; the WM8960 provides the easiest integration with available breakout boards; and the TLV320AIC3263 delivers the highest voice quality with advanced DSP features.
+For voice-optimized applications with emphasis on power efficiency, the CMX655D is particularly noteworthy.

+The findings emphasize that interface compatibility is paramount, and obtaining complete datasheets for both the selected 4G module and shortlisted codecs is essential for final selection.
+The next recommended steps include hands-on testing with evaluation boards and developing interface software.

 ## 1. Introduction: Overview of the Custom Phone Project and the Critical Role of the Audio Codec

 The increasing demand for tailored IoT solutions has spurred interest in custom-designed communication devices.
 This report addresses the need for identifying suitable audio codec chips for a custom phone project that aims to integrate an ESP32 microcontroller with a 4G module (either SIM7670G or A7670) to enable voice communication.
 In such a system, the audio codec chip serves as the crucial link between the analog world of human speech and the digital processing capabilities of the microcontroller and the communication module.
 It is responsible for converting the analog audio signals from a microphone into a digital format that can be processed and transmitted, and for converting received digital audio data back into an analog signal that can drive a speaker.